ssantichaivekin/prolog-grader/Readme.md

 ```

 Remark :
+1. If you are working on windows, the grader probably wouldn't work.
-1. The folder of driver and solutions must be named **tests**.
+2. The folder of driver and solutions must be named **tests**.
-2. This grader have not been rigorously tested.
+3. This grader have not been rigorously tested.
 In fact, it has not been tested at all.